 So they have to cross the river in Jérémie, but at times the river is too high.
 And so they they get landlocked very quickly.
 And if they can’t get fuel in there, they can’t get groceries in there.
 These situations are critical emergencies.
 We’re able to help them in these emergency situations.
 So there’s a lot of need there.

-So, I’d read that you lost a plane in a riot in Haiti.
+We read that you lost a plane in a riot in Haiti.
 It was just a couple of weeks after hundreds of people were here for the Open House that one of the two planes we saw on the runway here was destroyed.

 Correct, that was March 29.

-I heard you had a tremendous response from brothers and sisters out there with financial donations towards replacing the plane.
+We heard you had a tremendous response from brothers and sisters out there with financial donations towards replacing the plane.
 I don’t even know, have you replaced the plane yet?

 Yes we have!

-I’d love to see the new plane and to understand what you have now in terms of airframes.
+We’d love to see the new plane and to understand what you have now in terms of airframes.
 Now, does the addition of the replacement plane put you in a better position to [expand your ministry]?

 Absolutely.
 In fact, two days after we lost the Navajo Chieftan (I was still in Haiti with our Director of Flight Ops), I asked him, “What can we replace that plane with?” trying to think ahead while we had some time on the ground.
 We were trying to get out of Haiti, and I had his undivided attention.
 He wrote it down for me, he said, “If we could find a Cessna F406, that would be my choice from all the aircraft that are available right now.”
 I still have that piece of paper.
 And so we began to search for that aircraft.
 There were only 120 of them made.
 They’re no longer in production, but we found two in the UK.
 And immediately, we called about them, but they’d been sold.
 Anytime an F406 goes on the market, [it sells quickly] because of its usability.
 Mod planes can carry passengers and freight cargo.
 So we were disappointed.
 But those we inquired about were very expensive, and they had a lot of time on the airframe.